-Filling out the Free Application for Federal Student Aid (FAFSA) is notoriously difficult.
-Not only is it a long process, but it requires a lot of very specific information about both parent and student that can only be found by dredging up tax documents and other financial paperwork.
+Filling out the Free Application for Federal Student Aid (FAFSA) can be a long process, in large part because it requires a lot of specific information about both parent and student that can only be found by dredging up tax documents and other financial paperwork.

-If you or your child is involved in the Deferred Action for Childhood Arrivals (DACA) program, things get even messier.
-For most immigrant families, this extra layer of complexity probably comes as no surprise.
-This guide outlines the type of aid available, details on filling out the FAFSA and where else to look for financial aid.
+If you or your child is involved in the Deferred Action for Childhood Arrivals (DACA) program, things get even more difficult.
+This guide walks you through the type of aid available, how to fill out the FAFSA and where else to look for financial aid.

-What financial aid are DACA students eligible for?
+What financial aid are DACA students eligible for through the FAFSA?

 The following states provide financial assistance to DACA students and other undocumented immigrants: